sfjbs-b2-g102/pension-management-102/README.md

 This microservice is responsible for verifying pension amount and bank charges for provided aadhaar number.
 Single endpoint is present on the controller to process this request

 Endpoint:
-URL - http://localhost:8084/DisbursePension This endpoint only accept authenticated request so make sure that there is is valid token present in "Authentication" header.
+This endpoint only accept authenticated request so make sure that there is is valid token present in "Authentication" header.
 Use AUTH-SERVICE to generate tokens
 Valid Input
 {
     "aadhaarNumber":"123456789012",